Disclaimer: Originally published in January 2017. It is being republished since it still remains an interesting topic till today.

 I haven’t fully understood this battle between the sciences and the arts.
 Okay, okay.
 We all have those moments when we decide to defend our respective subjects or us arts people jump to sciences, lampoon or lambaste occasionally, but this battle now seems to be never-ending.
 Science accusing the arts to be too unrealistic, and arts accusing sciences of ruining cultures in the name of progress.

 It is puerile, of course.
 Both are symbiotic to each other.
 There are thousands of still-thriving debates, and it seems to me that even arts does not understand science as much as arts is misunderstood by the scientific community.

 Being a student of arts, it especially irks me when there are people who just would not accept that science has as much scope as arts does.
 It just depends which end of the telescope we are looking from.

-So, here I am, defending science, writing against three most famous arguments that arts uses to diss the sciences.
+So, here I am, defending science, writing against the three most famous arguments that arts use to diss the sciences.

 1. Science is destructive

 False.
 What is destructive and what isn’t depends on what use something is being put into.
 Science helped art thrive.
 How can we ever forget the Gutenberg printing press.
 How would we have disseminated the wisdom of hundreds of thinkers without the printing press?